-- 3.5 The scheme states that Basic, Special and Civic allowances "shall be increased with effect from each April, by a percentage equal to the inflation pay award agreed as part of the Local Government Pay Settlement in the previous financial year, unless otherwise determined by the Council". - 3.6 The uplift for 2019/20 was applied, following the last annual review in February 2019.
-The Local Government Pay Inflation Settlement to be considered as the basis for this review totals 2%.
-Council is therefore asked to agree the 2% uplift being applied in relation to the Members Allowance Scheme for the 2020/2021 financial year, which would become effective from the 1 April 2020.
+- 3.5 The scheme states that Basic, Special and Civic allowances "shall be increased with effect from each April, by a percentage equal to the inflation pay award agreed as part of the Local Government Pay Settlement in the previous financial year, unless otherwise determined by the Council".
+A 2% uplift for 2020/21 was applied, following the last annual review in February 2020. - 3.6 Whilst the Local Government Pay Award agreed for 2020/21 was 2.75% it was announced, as part of the last Government Spending Review that a pay freeze impacting the majority of employees in the public sector, would be implemented during 2021/22.
+On this basis, following consultation with members on the Constitution Working Group, it has been recommended that no uplift is also applied in relation to the Members Allowance Scheme for the 2021/2022 financial year.